Invisible04/Blue-Archive-Web/README.md

 **Deficiency**
 * Not responsive: This project build by using laptop screen size, not for any others device.
 * Lack of libraries: This project built with few library and make this project lack of abilities
-* Pure Javascript with Libraries: Build in with Pure JS with Jquery, PHP and others js libraries

 **Libraries**
 - Jquery.min.js